 OUR GOAL is to provide patient-targeted therapy using the most appropriate approach that provides the best clinical care.
 We are also committed to advance our understanding of vascular disease using innovative techniques through research and multidisciplinary collaboration.

-What's New in the Division of Vascular Surgery
+What's New in the Division of Vascular and Endovascular Surgery

 We are excited to welcome our incoming vascular residents and fellows -